 And when my husband and I wanted to walk the two miles to Mariposa Grove (the road was closed due to spring thaw) and then another mile in to see the giant sequoias, Travis was happy to wait for his father and me on the porch of the Wawona Hotel for four hours.
 At the end of our six-mile hike, he was there to pick us up in his car long after the shuttle buses had stopped running.

-When our two sons were ten and twelve years old, we visited the Grand Canyon.
-Our family stood on the top of the South Rim, took a Grand Canyon Railway ride, and came home with T-shirts.
+When our two children were 10 and 12 years old, we visited the Grand Canyon.
+Our family stood on the top of the South Rim, took a Grand Canyon Railway ride and came home with T-shirts.
 We did the things young kids like to do.

 Of course, there were times when I wanted to slip into Mom Mode.
 I had to fight the urge to tell Travis not to sit on the stone wall overlooking the valley for fear he’d fall.
 And I failed to resist buying him a Yosemite T-shirt.